Did You Know...

 As an educational consultant and early intervention specialist, I have spent over 20 years supporting children with additional needs, their families, and teachers.
 During this time, I have seen the profound impact that reading can have on language development, and I have successfully introduced literacy skills to many children, including my autistic son.

-In this workshop, I will share my knowledge and experience in teaching reading to autistic children.
+In this webinar, I will share my knowledge and experience in teaching reading to autistic children.
 With small adaptations and additional resources, you can open up the opportunity for your child to become a confident reader.

 I firmly believe that introducing reading at a young age can be a powerful tool in supporting language development for autistic children.
-If you have any questions about this workshop, please do not hesitate to contact me.
+If you have any questions about this webinar, please do not hesitate to contact me.